2012 Harvard cheating scandal: Students

 Students claimed that collaboration like note-sharing and consulting teaching fellows was widespread.
 One student produced shared lecture notes and argued successfully that they were the source.
 Students under investigation complained about uncertainty stemming from the length of the investigation and the Administrative Board's hiatus over the summer.
 One 2012 graduate now working on Wall Street told Bloomberg Businessweek "Dragging us into this investigation now, when we have financial obligations and jobs, seems very unfair."
 Current students expressed concerns about pro-rated tuition costs where students forced to withdraw later would pay more.
 Some students did not receive their verdicts until shortly before finals.
 In the interest of "financial equity," Harvard calculated tuition refunds for all required withdrawals based on September 30, 2012.
 Harvard Extension School students wrote to The Boston Globe and GovLoop to debunk claims that Platt encouraged collaborating on exams.

 A number of students responded to Harvard's announcement by going to the media themselves and "trying to present the other side" of the story.
 A senior reached out to The New York Observer and Salon.
 He told Salon "we’re being scapegoated" and that many students are ready to file lawsuits.
 One student who had contacted a lawyer told The Harvard Crimson "Harvard has created this war between the students and the fricking school, and this is a war that I am willing and very eager to fight."
 Experts said that Harvard can be sued for procedural errors, lost employment opportunities or intentional or negligent infliction of emotional distress.
 After the final announcement, lawyers said that lawsuits would be difficult and unlikely.
 Harvey A. Silverglate said "Schaer vs. Brandeis makes Harvard very close to invulnerable."
 One lawyer said students may be waiting to graduate and avoid retribution.
 The statute of limitations for breach of contract is six years in Massachusetts.

 Implicated students and parents were disappointed by Smith's e-mail and blamed Platt.
 Other students thought the punishment was fair.
 Robert Peabody, an attorney for two students said the process was too slow and calling it "death by a thousand nicks", "living torture", "basically hell" and "twisting in the wind."
 He said his clients "emotionally deteriorated over the course of the semester."

-Harvard Crimsons survey of graduating seniors of the class of 2013 estimated that 32.0% of students cheated on "papers or take-home tests" but 7.0% self-reported cheating.
+Harvard Crimsons survey of graduating seniors of the class of 2013 estimated that 32.0% of students cheated on "papers or take-home tests," with 7.0% self-reporting their cheating.